LSHSTH002-git/PythonGambling/README.md

 # ES Games Gambling Machine - Proof of Concept

 Welcome to the ES Games Gambling Machine's Proof of Concept repository.
-In this project, we'll be implementing a gambling game that challenges users to guess a number.
+In this project, a gambling game that challenges users to guess a number is implemented.
 This project prioritizes responsible gaming and aims to provide an enjoyable experience without promoting reckless gambling behavior.

 ## Project Overview

-In this two-week project, we will be implementing the logic and user feedback systems for ES Games's new gambling machine.
 The primary goal is to create a game where users can guess a number and receive immediate feedback through visual and auditory cues.

 ## Getting Started